1000001101000/Debian_on_Buffalo/README.md

 <br>

-## Quick Note about Debian Bookworm:
+## Quick Note about Debian Trixie:

-All devices supported for previous Debian versions are working for Bookworm.

-The only remaining limit is that devices with less than 128mb of ram need to use the "debootstrap" method rather than the ssh installer.
+All devices should be able to run Trixie using the files provided by this project but the ssh netinstaller images are limited to the armhf devices.
+This is because Debian has discontinued their armel installer starting with Trixie and have annouced that Trixie will be the last version of Debian with armel support.

+For now this just means that the "debootstrap" method is the only way to install the latest Debian version on the oldest devices.
+I've spent some time this cycle re-working that process to make it more reliable and easier to use so that it can take over as the primary way to perform the installs moving forward.

+I've also started another project based on the Buildroot project which provides a method for building custom firmware images for Buffalo devices similar to how images are built for routers and other embedded linux devices.
+That project supports all the devices including any without Debian support.
+More information can be found at https://github.com/1000001101000/Buildroot_for_Buffalo

-I've moved all the documentation to the wiki:
+I've moved all the documentation to the wiki: https://github.com/1000001101000/Debian_on_Buffalo/wiki
-https://github.com/1000001101000/Debian_on_Buffalo/wiki